Have equity in your home? Learn how Pennymac can help you make home improvements or pay off high interest debt with a cash-out refinance loan.

 • Is my FHA loan eligible for cash-out refinancing? – If you have an FHA-insured mortgage you may qualify for an FHA Cash-Out Refinance.
 However you may be better off refinancing into a conventional loan as it does not require mortgage insurance.

-• As a US veteran, what are my cash-out options? – Mortgages backed by the Department of Veterans Affairs may be eligible for a cash-out refinance, and they usually come with great rates and the flexibility to borrow up to 90% of the home’s value.
+• As a US veteran, what are my cash-out options? – Mortgages backed by the Department of Veterans Affairs may be eligible for a cash-out refinance.
 Even if your original mortgage is not a VA loan, your veteran, service member, or military family status may make you eligible for VA Cash-Out Refinancing.
 Even if a VA Cash-Out is not an option for you, you still may be able to qualify for FHA or Conventional cash-out refinancing.

 Tip: Want to see how cash-out refinancing will change your monthly payments?
 Enter your info into our Refinancing Calculator to get an instant estimate.